neutron-org/neutron-docs/docs/relaying/ibc-relayer-guide.md

 In this guide, we will be relaying between Neutron and Cosmos Hub.
 When setting up your Cosmos Hub and Neutron full nodes, be sure to offset the ports being used in both the app.toml and config.toml files of the respective chains (we will show how to do this below).

-In this example, we will be using the default ports for Neutron and will manually change the ports of the Cosmos Hub node.

 ## Neutron Node Settings

 Here we will leave `grpc server` on port 9090 in the `app.toml` directory: